 While knockdowns can drop you in the final standings, a clear round means you’ll at least keep your Sunday-morning ranking and even have a shot at moving up on someone else’s error.

-That's what happened at the Rolex Kentucky Three-Day Event last spring when Sinead Halpin finished her four-star debut with a perfect show-jumping trip riding Manoir de Carneville.
+That’s what happened at the Rolex Kentucky Three-Day Event in 2011 when Sinead Halpin finished her four-star debut with a perfect show-jumping trip riding Manoir de Carneville.
 She advanced from fourth to third as former Rolex winner Clayton Fredericks of Australia toppled a pole with Be My Guest.

 Sinead, who gained instant celebrity and the US Equestrian Team Foundation’s Pinnacle Cup as the top-placing American at Rolex, gives credit to a well-produced warm-up for enabling her to put in a memorable show-jumping round.
 Many riders don’t realize that a competition preamble planned with thought can make the difference between winning and being an also-ran.

 “The pressure of a show is already so great with its competitive nature, that added to the excitement of a change of scenery and a change of jumps, you really need to set yourself up to succeed,” explains Sinead, whose business, Sinead Halpin Equestrian, is based out of Fieldstone Farm in Pittstown, New Jersey.
 “That starts in the warm-up, the one thing as event riders we tend to overlook.”

 Sinead’s eyes were opened after attending jumper shows and seeing that show jumpers always seemed to have two staffers on the ground.
 At first, she figured it was overkill, “but the more I thought about it, how professional and seriously they were taking the warm-up, I knew that was something I could learn from,” she recalls.